 Our brain generates thousands of thoughts each day.
 Some thoughts are really useful, absolute gold, while others are unhelpful and best left to one side.
-If you can see these thoughts for what they are – thoughts – then it can allow you to get some distance from troubling thoughts and to spend more time with thoughts that are most useful and supportive of your life.
+The trick is to learn to see these thoughts for what they are – thoughts only, ideas generated by your mind, and not reality.
+This can then allow you to get some distance from thoughts that are troubling, and to spend more time with the thoughts that are most useful and supportive of your life.

-Every now and again we can all get into unhelpful patterns of thinking.
-When someone has experienced significant trauma, or had a series of setbacks, unhelpful patterns of thinking can become ‘locked in’, almost as an automatic response in unfamiliar or challenging situations.
+Every now and again we can all get into unhelpful thinking patterns.
+When someone has experienced significant trauma, or had a series of setbacks, unhelpful thinking patterns can become ‘locked in’, almost as an automatic response in unfamiliar or challenging situations.

-Listed below are some unhelpful patterns thinking to watch out for, plus ways to disengage and get you back on track.
-By naming these thought patterns for what they are, you can step back from them and make a decision whether to put more energy into them — or not.
+Listed below are some unhelpful patterns of thinking to watch out for, plus ways to disengage and get you back on track.
+By naming these ways of thinking for what they are, you can step back from them and make a decision whether to put more energy into them — or not.

 Stewing or ruminating